bespoken/bespoken-docs/end-to-end/faq.md

 [TroubleshootingWorkflow]: ./assets/TroubleshootingSRIWithInvocationName-2.png "Workflow to detect speech recognition errors with the invocation name"
 [AlexaInteractionsHistory]: ./assets/TroubleshootingSRIWithInvocationName-3.png "Accessing history of interactions in Alexa"
 [InnvocationNameSRP]: ./assets/TroubleshootingSRIWithInvocationName-4.png "This is how an invocation name speech recognition issue looks like in Alexa"
+[WhichDeviceIsThis]: ./assets/TroubleshootingSRIWithInvocationName-5.png "This is how to know which Bespoken Virtual Device you are using."